unoacm/Website/README.md

 ## Needed Environmental Variables

 FLASK_ENV 				 : 'development', 'production' : This tells flask whether the app is in development or production.
 In production a different database name/type will be used.

-FLASK_ADMIN_USERNAME : anything : This will be used in creation of the default admin to sign in to the admin page
+ACM_FLASK_ADMIN_USERNAME : anything : This will be used in creation of the default admin to sign in to the admin page.

-FLASK_ADMIN_PASSWORD : anything : This will be used in creation of the default admin to sign in to the admin page
+ACM_FLASK_ADMIN_PASSWORD : anything : This will be used in creation of the default admin to sign in to the admin page.

+ACM_FLASK_SECRET_KEY	 : anything : This is a key that Flask uses for security.
+Must be set when in production mode.

 More installation instructions might appear as this application gets ready for production.